nikitavoloboev/data/docs/text-editors/emacs/emacs.md

 [This](https://www.reddit.com/r/emacs/comments/74hetz/emacs_everywhere/) paints a pretty interesting picture of what Emacs really is.
 It is a programmable user interface with which you can do many things.
 One of these things is editing text.

 Might give it a go sometime.
+Right now I love [VSCode](../vs-code/vs-code.md) and find it plenty extendable.

 ## Interesting configs